ahmedr2001/Search_Engine_Bolt/README.md

 # Search_Engine_Bolt

-/// All of this is unused due to docker xD!
-Jump to the docker section
+/// NO Docker xD! skip the docker section
 -------------------------------------------------------------------------------------------------------
 To install MongoDB:
   - Ubuntu: